-On March 30, 2015, the Company approved Directors, Officers and Employees Stock Option Plan, under which it authorized and issued 3,591,000 (3,000,000 Pre-Exchange Agreement) options.
+On March 30, 2015, iMedical approved Directors, Officers and Employees Stock Option Plan, under which it authorized and issued 3,000,000 options.
 This plan was established to enable the Company to attract and retain the services of highly qualified and experience directors, officers, employees and consultants and to give such person an interest in the success of the Company.
+As of March 31, 2017 and December 31, 2016, there were no outstanding vested options and 137,500 unvested options at an exercise price of \$.0001 under this plan.
+These options now represent the right to purchase shares of the Company's common stock using the same exchange ratio of approximately 1.1969:1, thus there were 164,590 (35,907 had been cancelled) adjusted unvested options as at March 31, 2017 and December 31, 2016.
+No other grants will be made under this plan.